Autosomal dominant, autosomal recessive, X-linked

 Step 1: Whole genome sequencing from a single filter card.
 The sequencing covers the entire genic region (coding region, exon/intron boundaries, intronic and promoter) for all the genes included in the Cataract panel.
 Copy Number Variants analysis derived from NGS data is also included.

-Step 2: If no mutation is identified after analysis of the Cataract panel, based on the approval and consent, we further recommend to continue the bioinformatics analysis of the data obtained by whole genome sequencing to cover genes that are either implicated in an overlapping phenotype or could be involved in a similar pathway but not strongly clinically implicated based on the current information in literature.
+Step 2: If no pathogenic variant is identified after analysis of the Cataract panel, based on the approval and consent, we further recommend to continue the bioinformatics analysis of the data obtained by whole genome sequencing to cover genes that are either implicated in an overlapping phenotype or could be involved in a similar pathway but not strongly clinically implicated based on the current information in literature.

 The following individuals are candidates for this particular gene testing: